kyma-project/istio/docs/contributor/04-10-technical-design.md

 During proxy sidecars restarting phase, Istio CR will be kept in `Processing` state having following status conditions:
 - `Ready` condition set to `false` with `ReconcileRequeued` reason.
-- `ProxySidecarRestartSucceeded` condition set to `false` with `ProxySidecarPartiallySucceeded` reason.
+- The `ProxySidecarRestartSucceeded` condition is set to `false` with the reason `ProxySidecarPartiallySucceeded`.

 This component covers the following restart triggers: